KEY: 🔴: Neighborhoods making lower than 33,714 USD, 🔺: Population. Taller spikes correlates to greater population

 USDA Table showing recommended costs for healthy, nutritious meals per person.

 Various types of food vendors.
-Depending on the food infrastructure, the concentrations of these
+Depending on the food infrastructure, the

 sources will vary throughout each neighborhood.